-Think of all the games you’ve played, movies you’ve watched and books you’ve read where the setting is the end of the world.
-It’s highly likely that the situation in most of them was depicted as bleak and hostile: gangs rioting in the streets, looting for the best gear and decorating their settlements with kitty pictures.
+Think of all the games you’ve played.
+It’s highly likely that the situation in most was depicted as bleak and hostile: gangs rioting in the streets, looting for the best gear and decorating their settlements with kitty pictures.
 But would we really abandon our moral compasses so easily in the face of oblivion? (not that there’s anything wrong with cats, mind you.)

 According to researchers, this might not be how things would actually turn out.
 It’s hard to study how we’d react to Armageddon without convincing us that the world is actually about to end so instead, a small international team turned to video games for the answer.
 I can’t say I blame them – we gamers have known they hold the answer to everything for a while now.

 The team conducted an experiment with a large group of volunteers in a massively-multiplayer online role-playing game (MMORPG) called ArcheAge by developer XL Games.
 It’s a little hard to tell from the Steam page what this title is about because the description is so open but that’s the whole point: players can build houses, have parties, learn a trade, spend money and advance through the ranks of guilds.
 They’re essentially able to do as they please, and this is what made the release so well-suited for behavioural analysis.

 Upon joining the server for the fourth closed beta test, volunteers were advised that everything they accomplished would be wiped out in 11 weeks.
 All evidence of the virtual world and what had occurred within it would vanish, so the outcome or penalty of any in-game behaviours lost their meaning.
 This allowed the researchers observing 270-million of them anonymously to see how the people behind the avatars would behave when they knew that the clock was ticking down.